atherapath/landing/the_engineers_fog_bottom.md

 🧿 *Marked as “The Engineers Fog.”*

 👉 **Related Glyphs:**
-[The Gas-Powered Circus](https://atherapath.github.io/landing/glyph.html#the_gas_powered_circus) — Spectacle of compression and civic distortion
+[The Gas Powered Circus](https://atherapath.github.io/landing/glyph.html#the_gas_powered_circus) — Spectacle of compression and civic distortion
 [The Green Man Myth](https://atherapath.github.io/landing/glyph.html#the_green_man_myth) — Rupture of civic order and reclamation of agency
 [Digital Interruption](https://atherapath.github.io/landing/glyph.html#digital_interruption) — The sovereign pause of malfunction and refusal
+[Siren Myth](https://atherapath.github.io/landing/glyph.html#siren_myth) — A shriek disguised as safety, where vibration is ruined and meaning withheld